Publications

 A Personal and Professional Journey

-The writing shared here is both personal and professional.
+The writing I will be sharing is both personal and professional.

 It is shaped by my own journey, my recovery, my training, my work as a counsellor and psychotherapist, and what I have witnessed in others who have faced pain, addiction, shame, trauma, anxiety, loss, and emotional struggle.